 Keep your stuff up to date

 Every codebase depends on multiple external libraries.
-It is good idea to stay up to date with external dependencies.
+It is a good idea to stay up to date with external dependencies.
 It is important to update all security related stuff and it might be helpful or fun to use latest features.
 I’m going to share my way of staying up to date with external dependencies in maven, gradle and npm.

 I don’t recommend failing every time there is outdated library because it will be annoying to update frontend libraries every second hour ;) Failing when there is more than X outdated libraries is actually good idea.
-Just remember to configure X to be acceptable value.
+Just remember to configure X to be an acceptable value.
 No one is going to update 15 frontend libraries at once because 4 of them will have different API after bugfix release (…), but someone might update 2 or 3 of them once in a while.

-The last advice which is game changer is to configure it as commit hook not as scheduled task.
+The last advice which is the game changer I’ve got is to configure it as commit hook not as scheduled task.
 When it is scheduled and it fails in the middle of the night then every developer will ignore.
 But when the build fails after your commit then you feel responsible for it and try to fix it to keep board green (broken windows theory).

 When using npm as dependencies manager it is very simple to find out outdated packages - just run